topitbopit/rblx/ui-stuff/jeff_2_docs.md

 - Any object can have a description that appears when you mouse over it - called a tooltip - letting you quickly set descriptions without obstructing anything

 Of course, this library isn't perfect and there are some issues.
-- Although technically more than one window could be made, it is super buggy.
 - Only a limited amount of menus can be made
 - Library code is pretty large and not very polished
 - Buttons, toggles, etc. take up a lot of space
-- Generic ui design

 Most of these issues will be worked on and fixed eventually.